Thant-Sin-Win/CyberSecurity-SOC-Portfolio/README.md

 This repository contains cybersecurity project work completed as part of my transition into the cyber security field.
 It includes hands on activities related to security monitoring, threat detection and incident response in a controlled cloud environment, along with supporting certifications and structured SOC related training completed through TryHackMe.

 I completed the Certificate IV in Cyber Security in January 2026 and have undertaken additional hands on lab based learning focused on security operations, threat detection and incident response workflows.
-This portfolio is intended to demonstrate practical familiarity with SIEM monitoring, security event analysis and automated response in a controlled cloud environment.
+This portfolio demonstrates practical familiarity with SIEM monitoring, phishing email investigation, security event analysis and automated response in simulated SOC environments.

 ---